Kukl (band): Beginnings and first releases

 The band formed in August 1983 when Ásmundur Jónsson from Gramm Records wanted to create an avant-garde supergroup to perform on the final episode of a radio show called Áfangar.
 He assembled vocalist Björk Guðmundsdóttir of Exodus and Tappi Tíkarrass, trumpeter and vocalist Einar Örn Benediktsson (a.k.a.
-Einar Ørn) of Purrkur Pillnikk, keyboardist Einar Arnaldur Melax from the surrealistic group Medúsa, and bassist Birgir Mogensen from Spilafífl, as well as drummer Sigtryggur Baldursson (a.k.a.
+Einar Örn) of Purrkur Pillnikk, keyboardist Einar Arnaldur Melax from the surrealistic group Medúsa, and bassist Birgir Mogensen from Spilafífl, as well as drummer Sigtryggur Baldursson (a.k.a.
 Trix) and guitarist Guðlaugur Kristinn Óttarsson (a.k.a.
 God Krist) from the band Þeyr.

 After two weeks of writing and rehearsals, the band played the radio session.
 Their ensuing enthusiasm for the experience led to a decision to make the group permanent.

 Kukl's first live show was on September 20, 1983, opening for Crass in Reykjavík, followed shortly after by their first release, the 7" single "Söngull" (Gramm).

 The Eye

-Einar Ørn had studied media at the Polytechnic of Central London, which enabled him to come in contact with UK anarcho-punk groups such as Flux of Pink Indians and Crass.
+Einar Örn had studied media at the Polytechnic of Central London, which enabled him to come in contact with UK anarcho-punk groups such as Flux of Pink Indians and Crass.
 This led to the 1984 release of Kukl's first album, The Eye (produced by Crass member Penny Rimbaud) on the Crass Records label.
 The title The Eye came from Björk’s favorite book, Story of the Eye by Georges Bataille (1928), whose plot involved the sexual adventures of a young French couple within a violent context.
 The album cover was illustrated by Dada Nana.
 The Eye contained an English-language version of “Söngull”, retitled “Dismembered”.
 A video clip was shot for the song “Anna”, directed by Óskar Jónasson.

 Kukl à Paris, touring and Megakukl

 A live performance from September 1984 at L'Eldorado in Paris, France yielded Kukl á Paris 14.9.84, a cassette-only release issued in 1985 by independent French record label V.I.S.A.
 Kukl toured Europe during 1985, visiting the Netherlands during the Pandora's Box Festival, and Denmark during the Roskilde Festival.
-Later that year, Kukl and Icelandic rock singer Megas (Magnús Þór Jónsson) formed a side project called Megakukl.
+Later that year, Kukl and Icelandic folk singer Megas (Magnús Þór Jónsson) formed a side project called Megakukl.
 After creating about 20 songs, which remain unreleased, they played several concerts in Iceland.